honeypieio/shrubcoop.org/content/become-a-trustee-of-shrub-coop-1.md

 +++
 author = "SHRUB Coop"
-date = 2019-10-25T14:00:00Z
+date = 2020-02-06T23:00:00Z
-description = "We're recruiting for next year's trustees.
-Application deadline 24th November" draft = true tags = ["zero-waste-hub", "food-sharing-hub", "wee-spoke-hub", "shrub-space", "swapshop"] title = "Become a trustee of SHRUB Coop!" type = "news"
+description = "Could you be our new treasurer?
+Apply here!" tags = ["zero-waste-hub", "food-sharing-hub", "wee-spoke-hub", "shrub-space", "swapshop"] title = "Trustee opportunity: We're looking for a treasurer!" type = "news"

 +++
 ![](https://res.cloudinary.com/shrub-co-op/image/upload/v1572008860/shrubcoop.org/media/web_image_template_tm3vs6.png)

-Our Annual General Meeting is coming up and its time to select another group of trustees to guide the coop through 2020!
+SHRUB Cooperative has registered as a Scottish Charitable Incorporated Organisation (SCIO).
+Our Constitution provides for the Board of Trustees to oversee the activities of SHRUB Cooperative and ensure we act in accordance with our purposes and the wishes of members of the Cooperative.

-We invite applications from SHRUB members and others interested in contributing to the Coop’s development to join our group of Trustees.
-We are particularly looking for people with experience in the fields of **Community Development, Finance, HR and Fundraising** but Trustees have a wide-ranging remit and there are opportunities for involved across the work that SHRUB undertakes.
+We invite applications from individuals interested in contributing to the Coop’s development to join the board of trustees as a treasurer.
+At this time we are particularly looking for professionals in the fields of Accountancy and Financial Management. **We particularly encourage applications from under-represented groups, including but not limited to: people of colour, trans people, non-binary people and women.**

+SHRUB is a cooperative of Members who contribute to decision-making processes.
+Trustees have special legal responsibilities and, in some circumstances may have to make sensitive or critical decisions on behalf of the Coop.

 #### Why become a Trustee?

-SHRUB is a cooperative with premises in central Edinburgh.
-Our Members contribute to decision- making processes.
-Trustees have special legal responsibilities and, in some circumstances may have to make sensitive or critical decisions on behalf of the Coop.

-Trustees learn about how our Social Enterprise runs and gain skills in leadership, problem-solving and innovation, strategic judgement and effective communication, to name a few.
+Trustees learn about how our social enterprise runs and gain skills in leadership, problem-solving and innovation, strategic judgement and effective communication, to name a few.

 Serving as a Trustee is an opportunity to learn about the governance of a not-for-profit organisation in a supportive environment, learning from more experienced Trustees and staff and the fresh perspective of newer Members alike.

 #### Key Responsibilities

-Trustees’ key responsibilities fall into the following areas:
+Trustees’ key **responsibilities** fall into the following areas:

 * Vision mission and aims
 * Strategy and objectives